strata-mvc/strata/docs/installation.md

 ## Rebuilding a Strata project

 If you need to rebuild the project structure, whether because of how the project is versioned or simply because symbolic links are missing, you can run the packaged bootstrapping script.
-It will ensure Strata is properly configured in the current setting.
+It checks that Strata is properly configured in the current state.

 ~~~ bash
 $ chmod +x vendor/francoisfaubert/strata/src/Scripts/bootstrap